 A report on giving effect to the recommendations arising from the Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities, November 2016, identified that DCPFS had taken steps and proposed steps to be taken to give effect to these recommendations.
 Subsequent to these recommendations, Action Item 5 of the First Action Plan intends to '[c]o-design the Aboriginal Family Safety Strategy with Aboriginal people and communities'.
-This Office will continue to monitor the implementation of this action item.
+In March 2022 Communities released the draft Aboriginal Family Safety Strategy for community consultation.
+This Office will continue to monitor the finalisation and implementation of the Aboriginal Family Safety Strategy.